Home / Blog / Social Proof 101: How Reviews & Testimonials Boost Buyer Confidence

 FAQ

-One of the most surprising truths in ecommerce is this: customers often trust strangers more than brands.
-A polished homepage, professional product photos, and persuasive copy are important - but they are rarely enough to close the sale on their own.
+One of the most surprising truths in eCommerce is this: customers often trust strangers more than brands.
+A polished homepage, professional product photos, and persuasive copy matter, but they rarely close the sale on their own.

-For Shopify stores, social proof is not just a nice addition.
-It is one of the most powerful drivers of buyer confidence and conversion rate, especially for first-time customers who have never interacted with your brand before.
+For Shopify stores, social proof isn't just a nice addition.
+It's one of the most powerful drivers of buyer confidence and conversion rate, especially for first-time customers who have never interacted with your brand before.
+This guide helps you understand how reviews and testimonials work psychologically, where to place them for maximum impact, and how to combine them with other trust elements to create a complete conversion strategy.

 What Is Social Proof in Ecommerce?